Renewing Your CDL in MississippiCompare Commercial Vehicle Insurance Rates in 3 Steps

 Anyone renewing a CDL with a hazmat endorsement must still undergo a background check before doing so.
 However, the Transportation Security Administration makes this pretty simple by allowing you to renew your Hazardous Materials Endorsement (HME) online.

 Those who do not pass must surrender their license with this endorsement immediately to the nearest CDL licensing office.
 Although you will lose the ability to legally haul hazardous materials, you many not lose your CDL license completely; in some cases, the State will allow you to keep your CDL once the hazmat endorsement has been removed.

 Note: You can pay any of the above-mentioned fees with a money order, cashier's check, or cash.
 Personal checks are not accepted.

-You must self-certify your type of vehicle operation with the Mississippi DPS by January 2014.
+You must self-certify your type of vehicle operation with the Mississippi DPS.
 This means you must self-certify one of the following driving categories:

 - Non-Excepted Interstate

 - Non-Excepted Intrastate

 - Excepted Intrastate

 If you choose Non-Excepted Interstate, you must provide the DPS with a federal medical certificate.Organ Donation Survey

 Are you currently registered as an Organ Donor?